AKitavtsev/server-post/README.md

 stack build
 ```
 Rename (or copy) file `bot.conf.template` to `bot.conf`.
 You can also create a file `local_bot.conf`, if it is present, the configuration parameters will be determined in accordance with it, otherwise, by `bot.conf`.
 That's it!
-And then when you want to run the service at a port 3000:
+And then when you want to run the service:
 ```
 stack exec server-post-exe
 ```